Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Related Work

-Monocular depth estimators~\cite{ke2024repurposing, yang2024depth, yang2024depth2} take shading-based refinement and image-based depth densification even further by inferring 3D structures from a single image.
-They try to mimic human scene understanding by using heuristics related to object sizes, focus, and light interaction.
-Extensive training data has turned these estimators into highly effective color-based filters for scene comprehension.
+\relworksubsection{Monocular Depth Estimation.} Monocular depth estimators~\cite{ke2024repurposing, yang2024depth, spencer2024third, ornek20222d} take shading-based refinement and image-based depth densification further by inferring 3D structures from a single image.

-Despite monocular depth estimators being geometrically inaccurate~\cite{ge2024geobench} and ambiguous due to their lack of geometric triangulation, they excel at providing priors for 3D scene understanding.
 Many methods already deliver depth maps with pixel-perfect silhouettes and close approximations of curvatures.
-Unsurprisingly, these estimators were successfully integrated to multi-view systems~\cite{kimmc2} or for regularization of related tasks such as NVS~\cite{li2024dngaussian}.
+However, these depth estimators are geometrically inaccurate and ambiguous due to their lack of geometric triangulation and struggle with ambiguous scenes~\cite{ge2024geobench, ornek20222d}.
+Using their learned priors, these estimators can be integrated into multi-view systems~\cite{kimmc2} or for the regularization of related tasks~\cite{li2024dngaussian}.